What is TPU Filament? Everything you need to now about 3D printing with TPU

 Another common quality issue with TPU is bed adhesion, namely the material adhering to the build surface too firmly.
 If the TPU is adhering too strongly to the build surface — resulting in flexible parts that won’t come off the bed — it may help to reduce the heated bed temperature or use an alternative surface such as painter’s tape.

 If the printed TPU parts have a blurred or uneven surface, the material may have absorbed too much moisture during storage.
-Always store the filament in a dry place with a desiccant, and consider using an oven or filament drying machine to dry out filament before printing.
+To prevent this, always store the filament in a dry place with a desiccant, and consider using an oven or filament drying machine to dry out filament before printing.

-Thermoplastic polyurethane (TPU) has emerged as a versatile and popular material in the realm of 3D printing.
+Thermoplastic polyurethane has become a popular material in the realm of 3D printing.
 Its flexibility and durability make it a preferred choice for creating objects that need bendability or impact resistance.
 Moreover, TPU's resistance to oils, greases, and several other chemicals further extends its utility.
 However, these properties can make the material hard to print.

 From the intricacies of TPU filament loading and extrusion to the fine balance of print speed and temperature, 3D printing with TPU presents unique challenges.
 It's important to be patient with flexible materials, using slower print speeds to prevent extrusion issues.
 Post-processing options are limited, with techniques like sanding and painting not working as well as they would for rigid materials.